Jack Geraghty: Community involvement

-Geraghty has been involved in public and private organizations throughout the Spokane since 1964.
+Geraghty was involved in public and private organizations throughout the Spokane since 1964.
 As a prominent civic leader, he has worked with the Sister Cities Society and the City of Spokane to establish and maintain international relationships with the cities of Nishinomiya, Japan and Limerick.
 In honor of his Irish heritage, Geraghty and his wife co-founded the Spokane Limerick Sister City Society and established the Friendly Sons of St. Patrick.
 In 1996, Geraghty's wife, Kerry, was named as the Irish Woman of the Year.
 In 1997, Geraghty served as Grand Marshal of Spokane's St. Patrick's Day parade, established by the Friendly Sons of St. Patrick.
 In 1999, he served as the parade chairman.
 He was named as president of the Friendly Sons of St. Patrick in 2000 and 2001.
 In 2013, he was named Irish Man of the Year, while his daughter, Sheila, was named as the Irish Woman of the Year.

-Geraghty is the founder of the Citizen's League of Greater Spokane that championed the election of Freeholders and established a charter to unify city and county government in Spokane.
+Geraghty was the founder of the Citizen's League of Greater Spokane that championed the election of Freeholders and established a charter to unify city and county government in Spokane.
 He served as President and Vice President of Programs of the Public Relations Society of America.
 He also served as the President of the Manito Golf and Country Club, Spokane Press Club, and Spokane Public Relations Council.
 He was Chairman of the Board of Trustees at Eastern Washington University, just west of Spokane.